opennetworkinglab/aether-docs/developer/aiabhw.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Aether ROC provides a GUI and API for dynamically configuring Aether.
-If you don’t wish to use the ROC to configure AiaB, you can skip to the next section.
+If you don't wish to use the ROC to configure AiaB, you can skip to the next section.

 Install AiaB as follows (specifying ``DATA_IFACE`` from above)::